Customers have lots of options these days and they won’t mind switching to your competitor if value is not provided to them.

-The right time to ask feedback is immediately after a customer service conversation, product demo or while.
-As you are already in a conversation with the customer so it gives a natural feeling to ask feedback.
+The right time to ask feedback is immediately after a customer service conversation, product demo, or while.
+As you are already in a conversation with the customer so it gives a natural feeling to ask for feedback.

 - Nature of the feedback can be negative and positive comments.
 Positive comments are effective in building customer loyalty whereas negative comments highlight the areas you need to improve.

 - Amalgamate the results and plan your next move as to how you are intending to respond to each of the issues raised.

 Then comes measuring customer satisfaction.

 CSAT, CES, and NPS are the metrics to simplify the process of collecting customer insights and measure customer satisfaction.
 These metrics help to measure overall customer satisfaction, in the specific area of your business, product, or offer.